Skip to main content

 • Preventive action limit =0.4 µg/L

-Dimethoate is a pesticide used to kill a wide range of insects.
-Animal studies have shown that dimethoate exposure can cause gastrointestinal and neurological effects.
+Dimethoate is a pesticide used to control a wide range of insects.
+Studies have shown that exposure to high levels of dimethoate can cause stomach and neurological effects.

 The groundwater standards for 2,4-dinitrotoluene were adopted in Cycle 4 (1992).